brenden-t-r/squirrel-game/README.md

-# Tree Squirrel (Black and White Game Jam #8 Submission)
+# Tree Squirrel

-2D game built in Unity in two weeks.
+2D game built in Unity in two weeks and submitted to the Black and White Game Jam #8.

 https://alexpiccouli.itch.io/tree-squirrel